 What happens in a typical personal injury case in New Hampshire?

-Like all of the other states, New Hampshire has its own laws that apply to personal injury cases.
+Like all other states, New Hampshire has its own laws for personal injury cases.
 These laws govern how and when your claim for injuries might be heard.

 The Statute of Limitations

-Each state has its own time period within which a lawsuit for personal injuries must be filed.
-The New Hampshire deadline expires three years from the date of the accident.
-There are times when people don’t learn they were injured in an accident until sometime after it occurred.
-In those cases, the statute of limitations begins to run when the person knew or should have known that they were injured.
+Each state has a time period within which a lawsuit for personal injuries must be filed.
+The New Hampshire deadline expires three (3) years from the date of the accident.
+Still, there are times when people don’t learn about their injuries until sometime after their accident.
+In these cases, the statute of limitations begins to run when the person knew or should have known that they were injured.
 If a person injured in an accident fails to resolve their claim or file a lawsuit within the period prescribed by the applicable statute of limitations, they’ll be forever barred from proceeding further.
-Different deadlines might apply to different entities though, so it’s strongly recommended that you consult with an injury attorney as soon as possible after an accident.
+Different deadlines might apply to different entities, though, so we strongly recommended that you consult with an injury attorney as soon as possible after an accident.

 The Insurance Claim

-There are many accidents that never see a courthouse.
+Many accidents never see a courthouse.
 Settlements in these cases are often negotiated directly between the injured party’s attorney and the insurer of the liable party.
-If an offer of settlement is accepted, the injured party’s rights against the party responsible for the accident are terminated upon signing a release of claims and payment of the agreed amount of compensation.
+If an offer or settlement is accepted, the injured party’s rights against the party responsible for the accident are terminated upon signing a release of claims and receiving the agreed amount of compensation.

 Personal Injury Lawsuits